rgehrsitz/rex/docs/ENGINE_AUDIT.md

 appears.
 The complete normal and race-enabled test suites pass.
 Replacing the nested removal loop with a non-mutating filter belongs with the separately tracked dependency-lookup optimization rather than this isolated fix.

+**M1 follow-up (2026-09-07):** the runtime now builds direct dependency and execution maps at load time and filters into a fresh candidate slice in one pass.
+Missing-fact disappearance/recovery and stable-priority regressions pass;
+see the [M1 evidence](baselines/rex-m1/README.md).
+The original correctness fix and its history remain distinct from this performance change.

 Relevant code: [engine.go](../pkg/runtime/engine.go) (`ProcessFactUpdateContext`).